Nyabsi/VRCAA/README.md

 - Me (Nyabsi) for the initial idea and creation of the application.
 - ttofu for testing and giving feedback.
 - bnuybuny for creating the application icon.
+- VRCX team, I've used their software as reference for some functionality.
 And all the other contributors and people who gave me feedback.

 # License